 A. GP Pouches

 I’d characterise the GP pouches as small, but not in a bad way.
 They are discrete – empty or full – but useful.
 They are flapped, and the flaps close with velcro.
 The flaps also feature colour-matched loop velcro on the exterior, for patches.
-I prefer flapped GP pouches to zipped ones, so I’m really happy with these.

 B. Stuffit Pouch